server-os/server-image/README.md

 The simplest way to figure out how to rebuild what you need is to examine the make output from a build.
-For example, if you were iterating on gas and the root of the smartos-live repository was at `/home/rm/src/mdb_v8`, then you might run a manual command like:
+For example, if you were iterating on gas and the root of the server-image repository was at `/home/rm/src/mdb_v8`, then you might run a manual command like:

 ```